mtruesda/FileManager/README.md

 I'm wriitng a file manager that uses a modified version of a splay tree to effectively allow a user to access files in a way that can be considered more efficient.
 It's intended to be modeled after the Windows file manager that also uses a splay tree.

-I'm hoping that I can use the traversal functions to provide sections in my file manager such as a recents tab or a least recent tab.
+I'm hoping that I can use the traversal functions to provide sections in my file manager such as a recents tab and other important orders that I may want.
 I'm also building additional features as I go.

 I'm using Python because I have a lot of experiennce writing these sorts of projects in Python and I'm very comfortable with the modules that would be necessary to make something like this work well.